SimonMonecke/lambdacd-mongodb/README.md

 ## Configuration

 1. To use lambdacd-mongodb you have to create a map containing your MongoDB configuration.
-The :col key specifies the collection which is used to store all builds from one pipeline.
+   * The :col key specifies the collection which is used to store all builds from one pipeline.
 Do not use a collection for more than one pipeline!
+   * The :max-builds ist optional (default: 20) and definies how many inactive builds are loaded.
+Active builds are thrown away because you can not continue them.
 2. Add the mongodb configuration map to the main configuration by using the key name :mongodb-cfg
 3. Use the assemble-pipeline function from the lambdacd-mongodb.mongodb-state